 - access the needed information effectively and efficiently, using a variety of print and electronic formats

-- evaluate information critically, especially when dealing with the World Wide Web
+- evaluate information critically, especially when dealing with internet resources.

 - use information effectively to accomplish a specific purpose, such as writing a report, paper, or article